mindspore-ai/mindspore/model_zoo/official/nlp/tinybert/README.md

 epoch: 2, step: 200, outpus are (Tensor(shape=[1], dtype=Float32, 30.1724), Tensor(shape=[], dtype=Bool, False), Tensor(shape=[], dtype=Float32, 65536))
 ...
 ```

+> **Attention** This will bind the processor cores according to the `device_num` and total processor numbers.
+If you don't expect to run pretraining with binding processor cores, remove the operations about `taskset` in `scripts/run_distributed_gd_ascend.sh`

 #### running on GPU
 Before running the command below, please check `load_teacher_ckpt_path`, `data_dir` `schma_dir` and `device_target=GPU` has been set.
 Please set the path to be the absolute full path, e.g:"/username/checkpoint_100_300.ckpt".